-What Is the Best Time to Sell a House?
+Timing is Everything: When Is the Best Time to Sell Your Home?

-When you decide to put your home on the market, you must make a laundry list of choices, not the least of which is when to list.
-Believe it or not, there is a right time.
-Knowing that time can get your house sold faster and at a higher asking price.
+When it comes to putting your home on the market, timing is crucial.
+Believe it or not, there is a right time, and knowing when that is can get your home sold faster and at a higher asking price.

-A lot of considerations go into selling your home.
+Many considerations go into selling your home.
 It can often be a chaotic time—you’ll be choosing a real estate agent, making necessary improvements, coordinating showings and open houses, and possibly shopping for your new home as well.
-But one consideration many people overlook is how the time of year affects the sale.
+However, one consideration many people overlook is how the time of year affects the sale.

-What Is the Best Time to Sell a House?
+What Is the Ideal Time to Sell a Home?

-If you’re looking for a speedy sale, the end of spring through the beginning of summer is the best time to list.
-According to a study by Zillow, homes listed between mid-March and mid-April traditionally sold the fastest; however, a declining number of available homes on the market has now pushed back the window of opportunity back.
+If you’re looking for a speedy sale, the end of spring through the beginning of summer is the best time to list your home.
+According to a study by Zillow, homes listed between mid-March and mid-April traditionally sold the fastest; however, a declining number of available homes on the market has now pushed back the window of opportunity.

 This time of year typically features the best weather, meaning you’ll be able to showcase your lush green grass, beautiful flowers and other attractive landscaping.
 An in-ground pool looks a lot more inviting beneath a bright blue sky than it does surrounded by piles of dead leaves or mud puddles from a recent rainstorm.

-The Best Month to Sell a House Is…
+Drum Roll, Please: The Best Month to Sell a Home Is…

-While late spring through early summer tends to be the best period to sell your home, there is a specific month that tends to garner the best results: May – specifically, the first two weeks of May.
-Houses sold during this time frame sell quicker (18.5 days on average) and often for a marginally higher asking price, according to the Zillow study.
+The best time of year to sell a home falls in the first two weeks of May.
+Homes sold during this time frame sell quicker (18.5 days on average) and often for a marginally higher asking price, according to Zillow.

 As with every rule, there are exceptions.
 While May shows the highest average odds, your mileage may vary for the following reasons: